jpadie/node-red-virtual-matter-devices/README.md

     npm i @jpadie/node-red-node-red-virtual-matter-devices@latest

-Once out of testing this project will be available via the Node-Red package manager.
+Once out of testing this project will (hopefully) be available via the Node-Red package manager.

 ## Getting started

 Place a Status node on your canvas.
-This is not a hard requirement but the status node will show the QR Code you need for commissioning.
+This is not a hard requirement but the status node will show the QR Code you need for commissioning in its edit dialog and if you don't have a status node then you will have to obtain the commissioning QR code from the log.

 Add device nodes as you want.
-Most devices need configuration in the editor dialog (double click the node).
+Most devices need some configuration in the editor dialog (double click the node).

-It will help you to give each device a unique and meaningful name, although most controllers support changing the name in their UI.
+It will help you to give each device a unique and meaningful name, although most controller ecoysystems support changing the name in their UI.

 ## Status Node

 The status node will provide information about the commissioning and status of the matter server.

 If the Matter Hub is not commissioned, a QR code is displayed in the edit dialog.
 Flash this code (or use the manual pairing code) into your controller app and the pairing should occur automatically.
 Many controllers complain that a device is not standards compliant ("certified").
-This warning can be ignored.
+This warning can be ignored and relates to the developer VendorID being used (certified VendorIDs are prohibitively expensive for opensource projects).

-If you run into unsolvable trouble and want to do a "factory reset" then this can be done by clicking ReInit in the Edit Dialog of the Status Node.
+If you run into unsolvable trouble and want to do a "factory reset" then this can be done by clicking ReInit in the Edit Dialog of the Status Node (*but read below first*).

 A ReInit:
-1. removes each device from the Matter Hub (_some_ of the device state is maintained by Node-Red but measured values (for example) will be lost.
+1.  takes the Matter Hub offline;
-2.  deletes the Matter Hub; and
+2.  decommissions it; and
-3.  recreates the Matter Hub and adds the endpoints afresh.
+3.  recreates the Matter Hub and adds the synthetic devices afresh.

 You will need to recommission the Matter Hub after a ReInit.